A group of young people conducting an archaeological excavation

 About YAC

-MAYA YAC
+Cornwall YAC

 A group of adults all wearing blue t shirts.
 Two on the right are holding measuring sticks, whilst the two on the left are holding measuring tapes.